Foreign attaches safe after helicopter crashes in Myanmar: diplomat

 YANGON (Reuters) - Foreign military attachés aboard a Myanmar military helicopter escaped serious injury when it crashed in eastern Myanmar on Friday afternoon, a Western diplomat told Reuters.

-The helicopter was bound for the commercial capital Yangon when it crashed shortly after taking off from Lwe Khan village in northern Shan state, Thai military spokesman Zaw Min Tun told Reuters.
+The helicopter was bound for the commercial capital Yangon when it crashed shortly after taking off from Lwe Khan village in northern Shan state, Myanmar military spokesman Zaw Min Tun told Reuters.
 He said two pilots had been injured but declined to elaborate.

 “Foreign attachés from several countries, including the United States, were on board,” a Western diplomat told Reuters, speaking on condition of anonymity.
 “None was injured seriously.”